RaAndOn/SureClean_UGV/Jetson_SSH.md

+Connect to CMU Device:
     Static IP address : 172.26.198.249

     Jetson Name : Nvidia

-A general SSH command : ssh Nvidia@172.26.198.249
+    A general SSH command : ssh nvidia@172.26.198.249

-Make sure the Jetson is connect to "CMU Device" (It is set as default)
+    Make sure the Jetson is connected to "CMU Device" (It is set as default)

     Should the jetson loose wi-fi connection in the elevator or outside, use joystick to control the Husky

     The other alternative is to use laptop and directly interface the Husky via the RS-232

+ Connect to TP-Link_E7E8:
+    Static IP : 192.168.0.126
+    ssh nvidia@192.168.0.126